Megscode/CV/README.md

 ### Freelance Tea Sommelier (July 18 to Dec 19)

 I worked with The Chinese Tea Company, The European Tea Society, Mogok Tea and Good and Proper Tea.
 I supported and advised new tea companies during the initial set up of their businesses from one off meetings up to 3 months.
 I ran tea tastings, attended sales meetings, created content, performed tea analysis and feedback and managed tea shops.
-I remain on the European Tea Society's Marketing, Events, Education and Membership Committees.
+I remain on the European Tea Society's Marketing, Events, Education, and Membership Committees.

 ### St John Ambulance, Rostering Coordinator (Feb 17 to May 18)